akapernaros/react-spa-template/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-#i18next
+##Kitchen-Sink
+As mentioned before that is my first contact with react and tried out a few things, just to see how react works and experimenting how it "feels".

+`shared/components` contains a library of Widgets.
+It encapsulates the react-bootstrap components and adds styling for them in one place utilizing the bootstrap css.
+It may not always making sense (e.g. Button), but ... just trying things out.

+Import all components by `import { Widget } from "./shared/components";` or the ones needed `import { WButton } from "./wdg.button";`.

+- __ExpandableSection__ is a section that expands by clicking on the top left button, showing or hiding the contents in the sections body.
+The expansion state can be set using `expanded={ true }`.
+The component manages the state change using the toggle button internally.

+##i18next
 Project uses i18next(https://www.i18next.com/), and the corresponding React implementation (https://react.i18next.com/). i18n in react is really tortuous.
-However, after evaluating other frameworks I decided to use i18next.
+However, after evaluating other frameworks i18next appeared to be the best one.

 I decided to integrate translations files into the build not loading them dynamically from /public/locales.
 So no use of `i18next-http-backen` module

-#Bootstrap
+##Bootstrap
 Like most apps and frameworks this one does not start from scratch.
 It uses `bootstrap-css` for layout and styling.
 The bootstrap-components `react-bootstrap` are wrapped as widgets to decouple them from the app-components.
 The shared widget component also define a choice of "common styling" and functionality.

-#Next to come
+##Next to come
 * Support for Backend communication (Axios?)
 * Security using OpenID Connect (Authentication)
 * Authorisation, securing functions
-* Add more wid
+* Add more widgets